How Will The Green Bay Packers Do in 2013?

 Players Picked in 2013 College Draft

 Packers general manager Ted Thompson has always had the philosophy of drafting and developing his own players in preference to signing free agents.
 With the exception of the signing of one free agent, Mulligan, 2013 was no different from other years.
 Going into the April 2013 college draft, the Packers major needs were for the offensive and defensive lines and for running backs.
-Minor needs were for depth at inside and outside linebacker and at safety.
+Minor needs were in depth at inside and outside linebacker and at safety.

 The Packers addressed the defensive line and running backs need by selecting defensive end Datone Jones from UCLA with its first-round pick, and then getting running back Eddie Lacy from Alabama in the second round.
 Due to their success and skills in college, Green Bay expects Jones and Lacy to be immediate starters.
 The Packers were also able to get a versatile running back, Jonathan Franklin out of UCLA in the fourth round.